enso-org/enso-archive/doc/design/engine/engine-services.md

 >   information, documentation, tags, other scoring metadata).
 > - Determine how best to transport these candidates back to the GUI in order to
 >   provide the best performance and responsiveness possible.

+- The request from the IDE contains the code location for hints, as well as the type of the node hints are being searched for.
+This is the best solution, given dynamics do exist and IDE is the only component that cares about their (runtime) types.
+The request does not contain the query string, text matching is handled by the IDE.
+- Hints sent should be scored on type match – e.g. if we have a type `5`, `foo : 5 -> String` scores higher than `bar : Nat -> Dynamic`, scores higher than `baz : Any -> Any`.
+- Both imported and not-imported hints should get scored, such that the IDE knows it could potentially import something useful.
+- Performance concern: the result set is going to be very large, particularly given that tons of metadata, including HTML documentation needs to be sent.
+  Therefore some smarter scheme needs to be devised.
+One solution would be to assign unique IDs to all possible hints, send all possible hints to the IDE at the beginning of the session and then only refer to them by ID.

 ### Visualisation Support
 A major part of Enso Studio's functionality is the rich embedded visualisations